alisay/mush/README.md

 To allow the sharing of information about locations where mushrooms may be foraged.

-### - Functionality / features
+### Functionality / features

-Users: are able to create an account, log in, add information to their user accounts, create listings, add information and images to their own listings, make bookings, and leave a tip on others' listings.
-Users must be logged in to access listings to foster a community vibe.
+Users are able to create an account, log in, add information to their user accounts, create listings, add information and images to their own listings, make bookings, and leave a tip on others' listings.
+Users must be logged in to access listings so as to foster a community vibe.

 ### Sitemap